January 28, 2021

 from that of the feds.

-The framers of the U.S. Constitution were
+The framers of the U.S.

-admirably clear, or so they and we thought, when
+Constitution were admirably clear, or so they

-they wrote in the Fifth Amendment that no person
+and we thought, when they wrote in the Fifth

-shall "be deprived of life, liberty or property,
+life, liberty or property, without due process

-without due process of law ..."
+of law ..."

-Note that the framers didn't specify that the
+Note that the framers

-person had to be a U.S.
+didn't specify that the person had to be a U.S.

 citizen.
 And by "due process" they meant the

-right to be formally charged, to challenge those
+right to be formally charged, to challenge

-counsel present.
+defense counsel present.

-So important was this right to due process that
+So important was this

-the 14th Amendment reiterated that its
+reiterated that its protections also applied

-protections also applied to the states.
+to the states.

 Jacksonville’s Moral Constitutional Patriots